Bernullys/curso_cs50_python/README.md

 Lists Methods:

-    list(range(a, b, c))                        #returns a list from a to b without including b and uses c to pass item by item
+    list(range(a, b, c))                        #returns a list from a to b without including b and uses c to pass item by c times

     len()                                       # returns the length of the variable or list or str sorted()                                    #ordena en orden alfabetico